mhanauer/tech_cri_survey/README.md

 Check missingness, create data sets, and n's
 1, Telephone only | 2, Zoom video and audio | 3, Zoom audio only | 4, SnapMD video and audio | 5, SnapMD audio only | 6, I do not provide televideo or teleaudio services

+6, I do not provide televideo or teleaudio services not included in clincical data set.

 1, Indiana | 2, Florida | 3, Tennessee | 4, Illinois | 5, Another state
 ```{r echo=FALSE}
 library(naniar)